a-j-campbell/a-j-campbell/README.md

 - 👋 Hi, I’m @a-j-campbell
 - 👀 I’m interested in building technology that actually works for us
-- 🌱 I’m currently taking a break from full time technology work in the solar industry but am always interested in potential opportunities for growth!
-- Contact me at:
+- 🌱 I’m currently helping people build modern, sustainable geospatial solutions @ GeoMarvel
-- 📫 acamps3196@gmail.com
+- 📫 acampbell@geomarvel.com

 <!---
 a-j-campbell/a-j-campbell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.